scenerystack/community/docs/reference/code_checklist.md

-# Exemplar Code-Review Checklist (a.k.a "CRC") used by PhET Interactive Simulations
+# Example Code-Review Checklist (a.k.a "CRC") used by PhET Interactive Simulations

+(version from Jan 2025)

 ## Code-Review Notes